 Bisque & Glaze Firing

 Seattle Pottery Supply has a great bisque ware and glaze firing service that allows for art creation at home or studio, and quality-controlled firing at our Seattle-based facility.
 We have several kilns, with the maximum height we can fire being 29 inches.
 Please call with your dimensions if the items are large before you come in.
 Pricing is very affordable, our minimum charge is $5 and one square foot is $10.
 Each additional square foot is $7.
 We do have an oversize fee for pieces that are larger than 6" in any dimension as well as a $1 fee for additional furniture.
+We currently offer only bisque/low-fire and mid-range firings.
 Just box up and bring in your pieces during retail hours and we will fire them for you!

-We use our own Crucible Kilns that we design build ourselves, so we know their firing characteristics inside and out.
+We use our own Seattle Pottery Supply Kilns that we design build ourselves, so we know their firing characteristics inside and out.
 For more information about bisque and glaze firing services, call us at (206) 587-0570 or email email@example.com.

 Experience the joy of Raku pottery at our monthly firings!
 Firings take place at our 35 Hanford Street facility on the first Saturday of each month.
-We start at 9:30 A.M and fire until all the pieces are done.
-Pricing is $35.00 per person (for up to three medium sized 6" diameter pieces).
+We start at 10 A.M and fire until all the pieces are done.
+Pricing is $50 per person (for up to three medium sized 6" diameter pieces).
 Glazes for self-application are provided, and our extremely knowledgeable Raku facilitator Eric will be present to fire and answer any questions.
+You can sign up on our Raku Workshops page by clicking the "Register Here" link.
 Private sessions are also available, please contact us for details and pricing.
 You can call us at (206) 587-0570 or email firstname.lastname@example.org.

 School Raku Firing